-- 1. In accordance with Texas Education Code Section 37.007, a student SHALL BE expelled from school if the student, on school property, on school property of another district, at any district facility, at any schoolsponsored or school-related activity on or off of school property, or on a school bus: - a. engages in conduct that contains the elements of the offense of unlawfully carrying weapons under Sections 46.02, Penal Code, or elements of an offense relating to prohibited weapons under Section 46.05, Penal Code. - (1) a location-restricted knife means a knife with a blade over five and one-half inches. - Intentionally, knowingly, or recklessly carries on or about his or her person a handgun.
-Handgun means any firearm that is designed, made, or adapted to be fired with one hand. - (3) a prohibited weapon: - a. an explosive weapon; - b. a machine-gun; - a short-barrel firearm; - d. a firearm silencer: - e. armor-piercing ammunition; - a chemical dispensing device; f. - a zip gun; - tire deflation device; or - an improvised explosive device. - b. engages in conduct that contains the elements of the offense of: - aggravated assault, sexual assault, or aggravated sexual assault; - arson; - (2) murder, capital murder, or criminal attempt to commit murder or capital murder: - indecency with a child; - aggravated kidnapping; - aggravated robbery; - manslaughter; - criminally negligent homicide; or - (9) continuous sexual abuse of young child or children - sells, gives, delivers to another person or possesses or uses or is under the influence of: - marijuana if the conduct is punishable as a felony; - (2) a controlled substance if the conduct is punishable as a fel(3) a dangerous drug if the conduct is punishable as a felony. a controlled substance if the conduct is punishable as a felony; or - sells, gives or delivers an alcoholic beverage to another person if the conduct is punishable as a felony. - commits a serious act or offense while under the influence of alcohol if the conduct is punishable as a felony. - possesses, uses, or is under the influence of an alcoholic beverage if the conduct is punishable as a felony. - 2.
-A student shall be expelled if the student engages in conduct that contains the elements of any offense listed above against any District employee or volunteer in retaliation for or as a result of the person's employment or association with the District, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or school-related activity on or off of school property.
-In accordance with 20 U.S.C.
-Section 7151, a local educational agency, - including a school district, home-rule school district, or open-enrollment charter school, shall expel a student who brings a firearm, as defined by
+- 1. In accordance with Texas Education Code Section 37.007, a student SHALL BE expelled from school if the student, on school property, on school property of another district, at any district facility, at any schoolsponsored or school-related activity on or off of school property, or on a school bus:

+- engages in conduct that contains the elements of the offense of а. unlawfully carrying weapons under Sections 46.02, Penal Code, or elements of an offense relating to prohibited weapons under Section 46.05, Penal Code.

+- (1) a location-restricted knife means a knife with a blade over five and one-half inches.

+- Intentionally, knowingly, or recklessly carries on or about his (2) or her person a handgun.
+Handgun means any firearm that is designed, made, or adapted to be fired with one hand.

+- (3) a prohibited weapon:

+- a. an explosive weapon;

+- b. a machine-gun;

+- a short-barrel firearm; C.

+- d. a firearm silencer;

+- armor-piercing ammunition; e.

+- a chemical dispensing device; f.

+- a zip gun;

+- g. h. tire deflation device; or

+- an improvised explosive device. i.

+- engages in conduct that contains the elements of the offense of: h

+- (1) aggravated assault, sexual assault, or aggravated sexual assault; (2) arson; (3) murder, capital murder, or criminal attempt to commit murder or murder, capital murder, or criminal attempt to commit murder or capital murder; - indecency with a child; - aggravated kidnapping; - (5) (6) aggravated robbery; - Ì7 manslaughter; - (8) (9) criminally negligent homicide; or - continuous sexual abuse of young child or children - sells, gives, delivers to another person or possesses or uses or is C. under the influence of: - (1) marijuana if the conduct is punishable as a felony; - a controlled substance if the conduct is punishable as a fel a dangerous drug if the conduct is punishable as a felony. a controlled substance if the conduct is punishable as a felony; or - d. sells, gives or delivers an alcoholic beverage to another person if the conduct is punishable as a felony. - commits a serious act or offense while under the influence of alcohol e. if the conduct is punishable as a felony. - possesses, uses, or is under the influence of an alcoholic beverage if f. the conduct is punishable as a felony. - 2.
+A student shall be expelled if the student engages in conduct that contains the elements of any offense listed above against any District employee or volunteer in retaliation for or as a result of the person's employment or association with the District, without regard to whether the conduct occurs on or off school property or while attending a school-sponsored or schoolrelated activity on or off of school property

-18 U.S.C.
+3. In accordance with 20 U.S.C.
+Section 7151, a local educational agency, including a school district, home-rule school district, or open-enrollment charter school, shall expel a student who brings a firearm, as defined by 18 U.S.C.
 Section 921, to school.